minshuochen/GSOC2021_test/README.md

 - Medium:

 - Hard: Sample code can be found in matrix_multiplication.c.
+An example of a valid matrix multiplication.

-> Enter rows and columns for the first matrix: 2
+> Enter rows and columns for the first matrix: 2 3

-> 3
+>

-> Enter rows and columns for the second matrix: 3
+> Enter rows and columns for the second matrix: 3 2

-> 2
+>
 > Enter elements of the first matrix:
+>
 > Enter a11: 2
+>
 > Enter a12: -3
+>
 > Enter a13: 4
+>

-> Enter a21: 53
+> Enter a21: 6
+>
 > Enter a22: 3
+>
 > Enter a23: 5
+>
 > Enter elements of the second matrix:
+>
 > Enter a11: 3
+>
 > Enter a12: 3
+>
 > Enter a21: 5
+>
 > Enter a22: 0
+>
 > Enter a31: -3
+>
 > Enter a32: 4
+>
 > Output Matrix:
+>
 > -21 22
+>
+> 18 38

+Once the dimensions of the input matrices do not match, an error message returns

+> Enter rows and columns for the first matrix: 2 3
+>
+> Enter rows and columns for the second matrix: 4 2
-> 159  179
+>
+> Error!
+Enter rows and columns again.

 ## References